ASGRC Student Government

 - Comply with its constitutional purpose, actual or implied as interpreted by the Judicial Board.

-- Comply with or deliberately violates ASGRC Senate policy.
+- Comply with or deliberately violates ASGRC Senate procedures and requirements.

 - Such action by the Clubs and Organizations Coordinator may be appealed to the Senate.